 Well, almost.
 Three-toed sloths can turn their necks up to 270 degrees in either direction!
 This is due to three extra vertebrae than their two-toed counterparts.

 When looking for mates, female sloths emit a bloodcurdling scream that can be heard for 700 meters!
 Talk about putting yourself out there.

-Known to sometimes simply let go from their tree branch and drop into water below for a quick swim, they can move three times faster in water than they can on land.
-It must come from their ancestors; one type of ancient sloth spent all of their time in water.
+Known to sometimes simply let go from their tree branch and drop into the water below for a quick swim, they can move three times faster in water than they can on land.
+It must come from their ancestors; one type of ancient sloth spent all of their time in the water.